Jane-Jiang19/Nested_TicTacToe/README.md

 putting X's and O's in a 3x3 grid, and the first to get 3 in a row (horizontally, vertically, or diagonally) wins.

-The player could be human or computer.
+The players could be human or computer.

 In this version, there are 9 instances of the game being played simultaneously.
 Each turn, a player may make a single move in any one of the 9 game